Unit 6 Consequences Of Industrialization

 III.
 Economic Consequences: Growth, Inequality, and Global Trade

-However, this economic growth was not evenly distributed.
+On the flip side, this economic growth was not evenly distributed.
 The benefits of industrialization largely accrued to the owners of factories and businesses, while the working class often faced low wages, poor working conditions, and limited opportunities for advancement.
 This resulted in a widening gap between the rich and the poor, creating significant social and economic inequality.

 IV.
 Long-Term Impacts and Modern Relevance